Getting married in Barbados: Requirements, costs, and venues

 Suggested venues:

-• The Crane Resort: You can enjoy both poolside cocktails or a beach setting at the same time, included in a flexible mid-range wedding package.
+- The Crane Resort: You can enjoy both poolside cocktails and a beach setting at the same time, included in a flexible mid-range wedding package.

-• Savannah Beach Club Hotel: An elegant beachside venue with swimming pools and 4-level waterfall that’s a perfect backdrop for memorable photos of Barbados weddings.
+- Savannah Beach Club Hotel: An elegant beachside venue with swimming pools and a 4-level waterfall that’s a perfect backdrop for memorable photos of Barbados weddings.

-• Sea Breeze Beach House: Located right on the beach.
-Couples usually praise the food and extraordinary service from amazingly friendly staff.
+- Sea Breeze Beach House: Located right on the beach.
+Couples usually praise the food and the extraordinary service from amazingly friendly staff.

 Luxury Caribbean wedding (Budget: $10,000 – $30,000+)